Solar panels are the perfect battery chargers for use on board your boat; they are

 is partially shaded.
 This is more inportant on large solar panels .

-are an ideal hassle free battery charging solution for boats, yachts, campervans and caravans.
+are an ideal hassle free battery charging solution for boats and yachts of all types.
 They are easy to fit and use, have a long life and extend battery life as well.

 If you require any help or advice with your solar panel project please get in touch we will be happy to offer help and advice and would be delighted to supply the components your require.